Garlic Scapes and Meatballs

 I didn’t have any specific recipe in mind for the garlic scapes, so I searched good ol’ Google for ideas.
 Nothing really jumped out at me, but then I got the idea to make meatballs and serve them on top of sautéed garlic scapes and zucchini.

-My go-to meatball recipe is foolproof and ridiculously easy.
-I’ve only ever made the recipe with ground turkey breast, so this time I decided to use grass-fed beef.
+My easy paleo meatball recipe is foolproof.
+I’ve only ever made the recipe with ground turkey breast, so this time, I decided to use grass-fed beef.
 Both are delicious, but actually, I think I like the beef meatballs even more!

 Ingredients: